josiahkila/josiahkila.github.io/essays/ai-education.md

 ## Integrating AI into Software Engineering Education

-When I first enrolled in ICS 314, I didn't expect AI to play such a significant role in my learning experience.
-As a software engineering student, I anticipated challenges, but AI tools like ChatGPT, Bard, and Co-Pilot offered unique solutions and perspectives that reshaped my understanding of the subject.
+When I first enrolled in ICS 314, the role of AI tools like ChatGPT, Bard, and Co-Pilot in reshaping my understanding of software engineering was unexpected but transformative.

 ## Personal Encounters with AI Tools

-My journey with AI in this course has been diverse and enlightening.
-For instance, in Experience WODs, AI acted as a quick problem-solver, providing solutions and guiding me through complex coding challenges.
-In in-class Practice WODs, it was more of a tutor, explaining concepts and fixing errors.
-The impact was similar in in-class WODs, where AI accelerated the coding process, helping with project setups and debugging.
-In writing essays, AI transformed my initial thoughts into comprehensive and well-structured texts, proving invaluable in areas I found challenging.
+My journey with AI in this course was diverse:

+- **Experience WODs:** AI as a problem-solver, guiding me through coding challenges.
+- **In-class Practice WODs:** AI as a tutor, explaining concepts and fixing errors.
+- **In-class WODs:** AI sped up coding processes, aiding in project setups and debugging.
+- **Essays:** AI transformed initial thoughts into comprehensive texts.
+- **Learning New Concepts:** AI helped in understanding and applying complex software engineering principles.

 ## The Impact of AI on Learning and Skill Development

-While AI significantly enhanced my efficiency and understanding, I occasionally wondered if this reliance might be limiting my own skill development.
-It made learning more engaging and interactive but also raised questions about over-dependence on technology for problem-solving.
+While AI enhanced my efficiency and understanding, it also raised questions:

+- **Engagement:** AI made learning more interactive but...
+- **Over-dependence:** There's a risk of relying too much on AI for problem-solving.
+- **Skill Development:** Concerns about AI limiting my own skill growth.

 Q: How does AI influence traditional learning methods in software engineering?

-In comparing traditional teaching methods with AI-enhanced approaches, it's clear that AI brings an engaging, hands-on element to learning.
-However, the risk of becoming overly reliant on AI tools for solutions is a concern, especially in terms of long-term skill development and retention.
+- **Traditional vs. AI-Enhanced Learning:** AI adds an engaging element but risks over-reliance.
+- **Skill Retention:** Long-term skill development and retention could be impacted.

 ## Conclusion

-Reflecting on my use of AI in ICS 314, it's evident that while AI is a powerful tool that can transform the educational experience, it's crucial to maintain a balance.
-AI should be used to augment learning, not replace the foundational skills and critical thinking processes essential in software engineering.
-As technology continues to evolve, finding this balance will be key to harnessing AI's full potential in education.
+Reflecting on the use of AI in ICS 314, AI is a powerful tool for educational transformation, but a balance is essential.
+It should augment, not replace, foundational skills and critical thinking in software engineering.
+The future of AI in education hinges on finding this equilibrium.